A graphics processor-based intranuclear cascade and evaporation simulation: Validation and results

 For 200 MeV protons on $^{16}$O, the calculation time (as a percentage of the total run-time) of each kernel is as follows: 72\% for the INC kernel, 23\% for the evaporation kernel and 3\% for CURAND initialization.
 The rest of the time is spent in host-GPU data transfers.
 For 200 MeV protons on $^{40}$Ca the respective percentages are 50\%, 47\% and 2\%.
 The INC kernel run-time is roughly the same for $^{16}$O and $^{40}$Ca, while the evaporation kernel run-time is significantly higher for $^{40}$Ca. The run-times for heavier nuclei are expected to be dominated by evaporation calculations.

 Although the run-time performance is adequate for our purposes, it can be improved in a number of ways.
 As seen in \S\ref{section:implementation}, our implementation is unsophisticated and not fully optimized for the GPU.
 To mitigate the effects of divergence, one can try to re-structure the code into small data-parallel tasks, i.e. separate kernels to handle vertices (e.g. shell boundaries or nucleon-nucleon interactions) and steps.
-Trivially, we can also benefit by deploying the same code on a compute capability 3.5 GPU, which allows four times more registers per thread.
+Trivially, we might also benefit by using a compute capability 3.5 GPU, which allows four times more registers per thread.

-This INC-evaporation simulation will be a critical part of our effort to develop a fast and accurate GPU-based particle transport MC for proton therapy applications.
+This INC-evaporation simulation is a critical part of our effort to develop a fast and accurate GPU-based particle transport MC for proton therapy dose calculations.
 From the results shown above, for $1\times 10^7$ proton trajectories the overhead due to non-elastic interactions is likely to be $< 10$ s on a GTX680.
-Note that the CURAND states do not have to be initialized specifically for the INC-evaporation MC if it is integrated within a larger simulation package.
+Another potentially useful application of our code is a very fast calculation of the yield of position emitters for range verification.
+This is the subject of future work.